kylep/kyle.pericak.com/content/posts/ops/x11-forwarding-ubuntu18.md

 # Configure Workstation (Macbook) SSH Settings for X11 Forwarding
-If you're not using a macbook, this won't apply.
+If you're not using a Macbook, this won't apply.

 ## Set XAuthLocation